rdagumampan/elasticsearch-windows-server-cookbook/kibana-logtrail-setup.md

 #### Watch-out for

-If after configuring plugin, Kibana became inaccessible, its probobly dead.If you have syntax error in the logtrail.json file, it will crash Kibana.To figure out the error, stop Kibana service and run as console from CMD.
+If after configuring the plugin Kibana became inaccessible, its probobly dead.If you have syntax error in the `logtrail.json` file, it will crash Kibana.To figure out the error, stop Kibana service and run from CMD.
 It will show the error.

 #### References: